daostack/arc.js_legacy/docs/Migration.md

 ## Configuring Founders

 For any network besides ganache you will need to supply a list of founders for the Genesis DAO created by the Arc.js migration script.
-You can define a list of founders using json that looks like the following (but with real addresses):
+You can define a list of founders for one or more networks using json that looks like the following (but with real addresses):

 ```json
 {